ChrisWynne/dsc160-final-dsc160-final-group-5/README.md

 (10 points)

 In the final submission, this section will describe both the data you use for this project and any pre-existing models/neural nets.
 For each you should provide the name, a textual description, and a link.
 If there is a paper (for neural net) link that as well.
 - Such and such Neural Net.
-The short description of this neural net.
+The short description of this neural net. test
   - [link to code]().
   - [Title of Paper with Link]().
 - Training data.
 Short description of training data including bibliographic info. [link to data]().